-Because plans were paid based on the health status of their enrollees, CMS first needed to derive county risk adjustment rates from county demographic rates.
-CMS derived county risk rates for Part A and Part B by multiplying the unadjusted Part A and Part B county demographic rates (used for demographic payments) by a rescaling factor, based on the PIP-DCG risk factor of the FFS enrollees in that county.
-This resulting county risk rate was then multiplied by the individual's PIP-DCG risk factor to determine the appropriate monthly payment amount for that individual.
-For 2000-2003, MA organizations were paid using 90 percent of the demographic payments and 10 percent of the PIP-DCG payments.
+CMS derived county risk rates for Part A and Part B by multiplying the unadjusted Part A and Part B county rates (used for demographic payments) by a rescaling factor, based on the CMS-HCC risk factor of the FFS enrollees in that county.
+This county risk rate was then multiplied by the individual's CMS-HCC risk factor to determine the appropriate payment amount.
+The MA organization demographic and CMS-HCC payment rates for 2004 through 2007 and beyond are as follows: